AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

     };

 The function ``f`` in the code above will not work unless the :cpp:`MyClass` object is in unified memory.
-If it is undesirable to put the class into unified memory, a local copy of the information can be created for the lambda to capture.
+If it is undesirable to put the object into unified memory, a local copy of the information can be created for the lambda to capture.
 For example: